There are about 180 pyramids currently known in Egypt, most of them were built in the Old Kingdom,

 Pharaoh

-Cheops during the 4th dynasty by his architect Hemon
+Khufu during the 4th Dynasty by his architect Hemon

 at the Gallery's top is a low corridor which leads into the Pharaoh's Chamber which